 The catalog consists of five issues: the Undergraduate Catalog, the Graduate Catalog, the Law School Catalog, the Medical School Catalog, and General Information.
+They are published online by the Office of the Registrar at http://registrar.utexas.edu/catalogs.

 The Undergraduate Catalog is published in August of even-numbered years; the Graduate Catalog is published in August of odd-numbered years; the Law School Catalog is published in February of even-numbered years; the Medical School Catalog is published annually.
 These issues contain regulations and degree requirements that apply to undergraduate, graduate, School of Law, and School of Medicine students.
 Regulations are valid only for the academic years indicated by the dates in the title of each publication; for an explanation of the period for which degree requirements are valid, see the section "Graduation under a Particular Catalog" in each issue.
 The lists of available course offerings for each academic unit are correct at the time of publication but are subject to change.
 They are superseded by course offerings published each semester and summer session in the Course Schedule.